The Geography of Connection

 Over time, the same questions followed me everywhere—in markets and classrooms, in hotel rooms and on trains, but also at home, at work, in conversations that almost slipped past me.

-My Memoir — The Purpose of Getting Lost: A Story of Finding Myself
+The Purpose of Getting Lost: A Story of Finding Myself

 Travel Archive